Configure CSP

 Limitation

 In the case of SSG, a nonce is not secure because it must be randomly generated for every response.
 Since SSG produces static HTML, this is not possible.
-If your security requirements prioritize a nonce over static HTML benefits, consider disabling HTML pre-rendering, or intercept HTML stream if your host platform provide similar middleware mechanism (e.g. Netlify's Edge Function).
+If your security requirements prioritize a nonce over static HTML benefits, consider disabling HTML pre-rendering, or use SSR Stream Interception if your host platform provides a similar middleware mechanism (e.g. Netlify's Edge Function).